IceIce1ce/ETSS-05-Congestion/README.md

 ## 2. Dataset Preparation
 ### 2.1.
 Image Crowd Counting Datasets
-For RGBT-CC dataset, please download it from this [link](https://lingboliu.com/RGBT_Crowd_Counting.html).
+For the RGBT-CC dataset, please download it from this [link](https://lingboliu.com/RGBT_Crowd_Counting.html).

-For ShanghaiTech RGB-D dataset, please download it from this [repo](https://github.com/svip-lab/RGBD-Counting).
+For the ShanghaiTech RGB-D dataset, please download it from this [repo](https://github.com/svip-lab/RGBD-Counting).

-For UCF-QNRF dataset, please download it from this [link](https://www.crcv.ucf.edu/data/ucf-qnrf/)
+For the UCF-QNRF dataset, please download it from this [link](https://www.crcv.ucf.edu/data/ucf-qnrf/)

-For NWPU-Crowd dataset, please download it from this [link](https://gjy3035.github.io/NWPU-Crowd-Sample-Code/)
+For the NWPU-Crowd dataset, please download it from this [link](https://gjy3035.github.io/NWPU-Crowd-Sample-Code/)

-For ShanghaiTech dataset, please download it from this [link](https://www.kaggle.com/datasets/tthien/shanghaitech/data)
+For the ShanghaiTech dataset, please download it from this [link](https://www.kaggle.com/datasets/tthien/shanghaitech/data)

-For STCrowd dataset, please download it from this [link](https://opendatalab.com/OpenDataLab/STCrowd)
+For the STCrowd dataset, please download it from this [link](https://opendatalab.com/OpenDataLab/STCrowd)

-For NWPU-MOC dataset, please download it from this [repository](https://github.com/lyongo/NWPU-MOC)
+For the NWPU-MOC dataset, please download it from this [repository](https://github.com/lyongo/NWPU-MOC)

-For Towards-vs-Away dataset, please download it from this [repository](https://github.com/rk620/Fine-Grained-CrowdCounting)
+For the Towards-vs-Away dataset, please download it from this [repository](https://github.com/rk620/Fine-Grained-CrowdCounting)

+For the CARPK dataset, please download it from this [link](https://lafi.github.io/LPN/)

+For the FSC147 dataset, please download it from this [link](https://www.kaggle.com/datasets/xuncngng/fsc147-0)

+For the FruitNeRF dataset, please download it from this [link](https://zenodo.org/records/10869455)

+For the StackCounting dataset, please download it from this [link](https://zenodo.org/records/15609540)

+For the TRANCOS dataset, please download it from this [link](https://gram.web.uah.es/data/datasets/trancos/index.html)

+For the PUCPR dataset, please download it from this [link](https://lafi.github.io/LPN/)

+For the Crowd-SR dataset, please download it from this [repository](https://github.com/PRIS-CV/MSSRM)

+For the Mall dataset, please download it from this [repository](https://github.com/fyw1999/LCSD)

 ### 2.2.
 Video Crowd Counting Datasets
-For FDST dataset, please download it from this [repository](https://github.com/sweetyy83/Lstn_fdst_dataset)
+For the FDST dataset, please download it from this [repository](https://github.com/sweetyy83/Lstn_fdst_dataset)

-For VSCrowd dataset, please download it from this [link](https://huggingface.co/datasets/HopLeeTop/VSCrowd)
+For the VSCrowd dataset, please download it from this [link](https://huggingface.co/datasets/HopLeeTop/VSCrowd)

-For CroHD dataset, please download it from this [link](https://motchallenge.net/data/Head_Tracking_21/)
+For the CroHD dataset, please download it from this [link](https://motchallenge.net/data/Head_Tracking_21/)

+For the CARLA dataset, please download it from this [repository](https://github.com/LeoHuang0511/FMDC)

+For the MovingDroneCrowd dataset, please download it from this [repository](https://github.com/fyw1999/MovingDroneCrowd)

+For the DroneBird dataset, please download it from this [repository](https://github.com/mast1ren/E-MAC)

 ## 3. Usage
 ### 3.1 Supported Models for Bayesian Crowd Counting